compuphase/makedepend/readme.md

   are part of the project (all system-specific dependencies are excluded).
 * Added the `-h` command line option, to show program usage.
 The `-?` option is equivalent to `-h`.
-* Let makedepend display the (platform-specific) list of predefined variables with the `-h -v` arguments (verbose help).
+* Let **makedepend** display the (platform-specific) list of predefined variables with the `-h -v` arguments (verbose help).
 * Replace the option `-Y` by `-I-`.
-* Let makedepend create the "makefile" with dependencies if it does not yet exist.
+* Let **makedepend** create the "makefile" with dependencies if it does not yet exist.
 * Read the `INCLUDE` environment variable on Microsoft Windows (instead of the `C_INCLUDE_PATH` variable).
 * Added the prededined `_makedepend` and `__cplusplus` variables.
-* Add a warning for the case that an include file cannot be located (because that file will then not be added as a dependency).
-The `-i` option silences the warning.
+* Add a warning for the case that an include file cannot be located (and don't add that file as a dependency).
+The `-i` option reverts this behaviour (silences the warning, and still adding it as a dependency).